Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-manual-steps.md

    - Navigate to the appropriate path:
      - Single-region: `templates/single-region/envs/dev/00-devops/`
      - Multi-region: `templates/multi-region/envs/dev/00-devops/`
-   - Review and update `locals.tf` as needed.
+   - Set variable values using a `local.tfvars` file or environment variables.
    - Run Terraform commands.
    - Copy outputs for backend configuration.
+   - **Note:** Step 00 deploys the resource group used by Step 01 and Step 02.
+If you do not provide a resource group name, it will not be created automatically: ensure you pass the correct value if you want it provisioned.

 2. **Step 01: Base Infrastructure**
    - Navigate to the appropriate path:
      - Single-region: `templates/single-region/envs/dev/01-base-infra/`
      - Multi-region: `templates/multi-region/envs/dev/01-base-infra/`
    - Update `terraform.tf` with backend values from Step 00.
-   - Set environment variables and API keys.
+   - Set environment variables and API keys (see [Setup-environment.md](Setup-environment.md)).
    - Run Terraform commands.
+   - This step also deploys observability resources (Application Insights, Storage Account, Service Plan, etc.).

 3. **Step 02: Application**
    - Navigate to the appropriate path:
      - Single-region: `templates/single-region/envs/dev/02-app-resources/`
      - Multi-region: `templates/multi-region/envs/dev/02-app-resources/`
    - Update `terraform.tf` with backend values from Step 00.
-   - Ensure `data.tf` references Step 01 outputs.
+   - Ensure `data.tf` references Step 01 outputs using the `terraform_remote_state` configuration.
    - Run Terraform commands.

 ---

 **Tips:**

-- Each step includes a pre-filled `locals.tf` file with default values for common deployments.
-Review and update as needed.
-- Always ensure environment variables and API keys are set before running steps that require them.
+- Reference [Setup-environment.md](Setup-environment.md) for instructions on setting environment variables locally or in CI.
+- Step 2 (Application) is optional and can be skipped if not needed.
 - Do not rerun Step 00 unless you intend to destroy and recreate all resources.